whayay/yahud/ReadMe.md

 You can change colors and enable/disable certain HUD elements there.
 Instructions are in the clientscheme itself.

-**Main Menu**

-The Main Menu has two clickable "Hot Corners"

-The top right toggles the console and the bottom right connects you to a favorite server.

-You'll need to add...

-alias Home "connect <insert server IP>;password <insert password>"

-...to your autoexec in order to make the "Favorite Server" button work.

 **Crosshairs**

 The Crosshair.png image gives you an overview of the new crosshairs